Living in Chiang Mai, Thailand

 Views from the Elephants Eye

 If you imagine Thailand to be an elephants head in profile, the southern peninsula being the trunk, someone once told me, then Chiang Mai is right where the eye would be.
 And within that eye dwells much wisdom and cultural appeal.
 Since 1296, Chiang Mai has built over 300 temples as well as some of the countrys best universities.
-Modernization has not diminished the charm of this metropolis of 160,000 people.
+Modernization has not diminished the charm of a metropolis of over 1 million people, with over 200,000 people living inside the city center surrounded by an ancient walled moat.

 Enticed by Chiang Mais seemingly inexhaustible work and leisure opportunities, tourists often become either permanent residents or repeat visitors.
 You find them watching French films at the Alliance Francais, weaving through traffic on motorbikes, huddling around pitchers of beer during The Irish Pubs weekly Quiz Night, or bartering for a kilo of tomatoes at a local market.
 They are teachers, volunteers, students, missionaries, business owners, and retirees.
 Regardless of their occupations or nationalities, all find the slow pace of Chiang Mai living enticing.